MESC2004/TC2005B_Videogame/README.md

 - If the deck runs out of cards, the deck is reshuffled and the player can take ards again.
 This can be made by using an invisible discard pile that keeps track of which cards the player does not have in their hand or in their deck.

 ---

-_(Note : These sections can safely be skipped if they&#39;re not relevant, or you&#39;d rather go about it another way.
-For most games, at least one of them should be useful.
-But I&#39;ll understand if you don&#39;t want to use them.
-It&#39;ll only hurt my feelings a little bit.)_

 ### **Themes**